 There are 2 common ways to handle the translation of 3rd party content with the GDN:

 Proxy the domain

-If you have the ability to create DNS records or traffic routing logic to send the externally hosted content through the Smartling proxy (or move it to domain that is already proxied), we can capture and translate the content.
+If you can create DNS records or traffic routing logic to send the externally hosted content through the Smartling proxy (or move it to a domain that is already proxied), we can capture and translate the content.

 If you are unsure if you have enough capacity for additional page views in your contract, contact your Account Manager.

 If it is a small amount of content, consider using content swaps to replace 3rd party content on your localized site.

 For contact forms hosted by Marketo, HubSpot, Eloqua or Salesforce Marketing Cloud, we recommend using our Connectors to translate these forms, and Swaps to display the translated versions on your website.

 - Set up your desired Marketing Automation Connector with Smartling.

 - Submit the content to be translated via the Smartling connector.